Bishop Kemper School for Ministry

 ASSIGNMENTS

-Students must submit all work and assignments for each course no later than the date listed on the academic calendar for the submission of final assignments for each course (see the annual Academic Calendar).
-In the event students are, for reasons beyond their control, unable to complete the work assigned for a particular course, they may apply to their instructors and to the Dean of the school for an extension (see below, “Extensions”).
-Students must have the permission of both the instructor and the Dean to receive an extension or an incomplete (see also below, “Withdrawal”).
+Students must submit all work and assignments for each course no later than the date listed in the syllabus for the submission of final assignments for each course.
+In the event students are, for special reasons beyond their control, unable to complete the work assigned for a particular course, they may apply to their instructors and to the Dean of the school for an extension (see below, “Extensions”).
+Students must have the permission of both the instructor and the Dean at least one week prior to the due date of the final assignment to receive an extension or an incomplete (see also below, “Withdrawal”).

 ATTENDANCE